 The Main Menu screen can be accessed by pressing the Main Menu Quick Access Key.
-This screen displays engine statistics and interactive search, diagnostics, and settings.
+This screen displays engine statistics and interactive search, diagnostics and settings.

-NOTE: Some settings require a dealer code to access them.
+NOTE: Some settings require a dealer code for access.

-Function Description/Action Liser Settings Allows you to customize the display options for ambient light and brightness, set US or metric units and other settings.
-Engine Diagnostics plays a list of engine fault codes and descriptions: on some engines, rective action will be shown GPS Utilities Contains options to set up track and position, chart and time, and waypoint manager.
+Function Description/Action User Settings Allows you to customize the display options for ambient light and brightness, set US or metric units and other settings.
+Engine Diagnostics Displays a list of engine fault codes and descriptions; on some engines, orrective action will be shown.
+GPS Utilities Contains options to set up track and position, chart and time and waypoint manager.
 Also displays satellite status.
-Service Information Provides information about the software version, dealer, oil changes a dealer services.
-Ballast/Smartplate Settings Displays boat model, center tab, surf tabs and depth transducer Import/Export Rider Profiles Allows you to save a current rider profile list to the USB drive.
-PDM Diagnostics- bulk within the system outputs, switch inputs, analog inputs, a communication.
+System Information Provides information about the software version.
+Ballast/Smartplate Settings Displays ballast times and calibration, smart plate settings and swell assisted settings.
+Dealer Settings Contains the ability to change the boat model, radio option and the appearance of audio options within particular boat zones.
+PDM Diagnostics Displays short circuits, open circuit, over current, in/out of range and faults within the system outputs, switch inputs, analog inputs and CAN communication.